ROCm/TransferBench/docs/install/install.rst

 .. note::

-  Pre-packaged installation doesn't support any enabled features, such as NIC executor, MPI support, pod support, and others.
+  The pre-packaged installation includes only the default features.
+NIC Executor, MPI support, and pod support require a source build.

 Building TransferBenchCuda
 ===========================